 Continuing the natural theme, homemade favours consisted of sunflower seeds and scratch cards, and the wedding cake was a naked chocolate sponge decorated with roses.

 ‘We even made our table names using bark and chalk pens,’ says Nicola.
 ‘Those details made our wedding completely unique.’

-For the wedding breakfast, Galloping Gourmet delighted guests with a three-course feast starting with soup, moving on to Burgundy Chicken and finishing with delicious sticky toffee pudding.
+For the wedding breakfast, our expert on-site catering team delighted guests with a three-course feast starting with soup, moving on to Burgundy Chicken and finishing with delicious sticky toffee pudding.

 ‘The service was impeccable from start to finish’ says Nicola.